Harness the energy of our '24/7 body guard' and put your counseling on the fast track!

 This adaptation is constant and seamless, so much so that within a short period of time you lose touch with the prior state.
 The brain has adapted and a different baseline, or equilibrium, has been established.
 This new state is now the 'norm'.

-Recall the last time you felt really sick.
+Recall the last time you felt really physically sick.

 Maybe your muscles were achy, you were exhausted, and you generally felt like hell.
 I bet once you started to feel better the memory of how bad it was started to get foggier and foggier.